yoavram/curriculum-vitae/curriculum-vitae.md

 ## Presentations

+* Poster at the *Genome Evolution* conference in Weizmann Institute, Novembver 1 - 3, 2016.
 * *How to Study Evolution using Scientific Python* - [contributed talk](http://il.pycon.org/2016/about/speakers.html#61aa36d93e7cee64) at the [first PyCon Israel](http://il.pycon.org/2016/) 2016, Tel-Aviv, Israel, May 2 - 3, 2016.
 * *The Evolution of Stress-Induced Mutagenesis* - [seminar](https://github.com/yoavram/Oranim2016) at the Department of Biology and the Environment, Faculty of Natural Sciences, University of Haifa-Oranim, May 22, 2016.
 * *The Evolution of Stress-Induced Mutagenesis: Causes and Consequences* - [PhD seminar](https://github.com/yoavram/PhDSeminar2016) at the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, April 6.